The Trigan Empire: Creation

+Plot

+The framing narrative presented in the first strip showed an alien "cosmo-craft" crashing into a swamp in Florida, along with the bodies of the crew and many volumes in an indecipherable language.
+At an advanced age, a scientist who has spent decades studying the books from the spaceship in an effort to translate them, does so at last, with the aid of a computer.

 The Trigans began as a nomadic tribe called the Vorgs, with no technology, initially under the leadership of three brothers, Trigo, Brag and Klud.
 Trigo persuades his more conservative brothers that in the face of changing events, namely the ambitions of the Lokan Empire, they must settle.
-The fledgling Trigan nation is established via a merger of the nomadic Vorgs and the technically advanced people of Tharv (who arrived as refugees to the Plains of Vorg after they were defeated by the Lokans) under the leadership of Trigo, with the trappings of a Romanesque civilization with swords, lances and Roman-style clothing, but with high-tech ray guns, aircraft and a high-tech navy.
+The fledgling Trigan nation is established via a merger of the nomadic Vorgs and the technically advanced people of Tharv (who arrived as refugees to the Plains of Vorg after they were defeated by the Lokans) under the leadership of Trigo, with swords, lances, and Roman-style clothing, but with ray guns, aircraft, and a high-tech navy.
 In a later story, the Trigans create a rocketship in months to fly to one of Elekton's moons.
 Several of the other civilizations show a similar blend of low and high tech.

 Publication history

 The strip debuted in the first issue of the British magazine Ranger in September 1965 and then in the British Look and Learn magazine from issue #232 (June 1966) when the two titles merged after the 40th issue of Ranger.
 Both titles were weekly educational magazines designed for children; although mainly filled with educational features on life, history, science and technology, both contained a small comic strip section in each issue.
-Unusually for a British comic, the strip was printed in colour.

 The series ran in Look and Learn until the title ceased publication with issue #1049, in April 1982, comprising a run of 854 issues in total, divided between the two magazines.

-In addition to the weekly strips, a very small number of Trigan Empire stories were published in Ranger annuals and a Vulcan summer special.
+In addition to the weekly strips, a few Trigan Empire stories were published in Ranger annuals and a Vulcan summer special.

-In 1975–1976, the series thus far was reprinted in its original sequential order, in Vulcan, a weekly glossy-format comic, which reprinted the strips in full colour, albeit edited and resized, alongside colour reprints of other British comics serials of the 1960s.
+In 1975–1976, the series thus far was reprinted in its original sequential order in Vulcan, a weekly glossy-format comic, which reprinted the strips in full colour, though edited and resized, alongside colour reprints of other British comics serials of the 1960s.

 There were a number of reprints in hardback format.
-In 1978, Hamlyn Publishing in the United Kingdom printed a hardback collection of early Trigan Empire stories titled simply The Trigan Empire; this was reprinted in the United States by Chartwell Publishing.
-Other than Lawrence's signature being visible on the title-page art, neither he nor Butterworth are credited in this edition.
-A later collection, also in hardback, was printed by Hawk Publishing in 1989 as Tales from the Trigan Empire.
-Both the Hamlyn and the Hawk books presented edited versions of the stories; most notably, in the Hawk book there are sometimes entire pages that have been left out.
+In 1978, Hamlyn Publishing in the United Kingdom printed a hardback collection of early Trigan Empire stories titled The Trigan Empire; this was reprinted in the United States by Chartwell Publishing.
+Other than Lawrence's signature being visible on the title-page art, neither he nor Butterworth was credited in this edition.
+A later collection, also hardback, was printed by Hawk Publishing in 1989 as Tales from the Trigan Empire.
+Both the Hamlyn and the Hawk books presented edited versions of the stories; most notably, in the Hawk book some entire pages were omitted.
 Several stories were repeated in both collections, but The Trigan Empire collection has the earliest, showing the establishment of the Empire.